McCarthy16/VividTheory/AboutMe.md

 ```
 ## Education
 ```
-I got my Bachelor of Science Specialization in Computing Science degree from the University of Alberta, where I graduated in December 2019.
+I got my Bachelor of Science Specialization in Computing Science degree from the University of Alberta.
 ```

 ## Known Programming Languages (Ranked by likeness)